darkobits/ts-unified/README.md

 npm install --save-dev @darkobits/ts-unified
 ```

-This repository provides most of the build and code quality tooling needed for modern TypeScript-based projects.
-It also provides several common package scripts for building, testing, and versioning a project.
-These scripts are provided via NPS.
+This repository provides most of the build and code quality tooling needed for
+modern TypeScript-based projects.
+It also provides several common package
+scripts for building, testing, and versioning a project.
+These scripts are
+provided via NPS.
 For more information, see the [NPS](#nps) section below.

 ## Configuration Files

-This section will walk you through setting up the configuration files required by the various tools that `ts-unified` provides support for.
-Each base configuration file is provided as a function that accepts an optional additional configuration object that will be merged with the default configuration, allowing projects to extend or modify the base configuration.
+This section will walk you through setting up the configuration files required
+by the various tools that `ts-unified` provides support for.
+Each base
+configuration file is provided as a function that accepts an optional additional
+configuration object that will be merged with the default configuration,
+allowing projects to extend or modify the base configuration.

 ### NPS

 In your project root, create `package-scripts.js`.
-Then, export the NPS configuration from `ts-unified`, optionally providing your own configuration/scripts to merge with the defaults.
+Then, export the NPS
+configuration from `ts-unified`, optionally providing your own
+configuration/scripts to merge with the defaults.

+**💡 PROTIP:** NPS does not provide a native `extends` feature, so configuration
+merging is achieved by passing an object containing your configuration to the
+function exported by `package-scripts`.
+If you do not need to provide any
+additional configuration, you still need to invoke this function to ensure the
+correct object is exported by your configuration file.

 > `package-scripts.js`